ROYAL DORNOCH - 19 POINTS

 If Royal Dornoch was positioned on the south coast of England it would have held more Open Championships than just about any course outside of St Andrews.
 It is an amazing course with spectacular views and both fun and challenging holes.
 It is one of the remotest courses in the UK however and so it seems destined to be a course which will be criminally underplayed but adored by those who do.

 The course is far from a secret.
-Golf Digest recently ranked it at number 5 in the world - the highest ranked course in mainland UK.
+Golf Digest have ranked it at number 5 in the world - the highest ranked course in mainland UK and in my Ultimate Top 100 I have it at number 8.
 The development of Castle Stuart in recent years combined with the not too distant burgeoning Aberdonian golfing scene will probably mean that more people will find Royal Dornoch in years to come and they are in for a real treat.

 The course itself is a pretty old one, founded in 1895 it has a pleasant but relatively humble clubhouse and, when we played it a few years ago, a pleasant if slightly rough starter.
 The course itself is an out and back design, similar to St Andrews.
 The first holes take you on an upper tier away from the clubhouse with the North Sea on your right before you turn from home with the sea on your left, back to the town.